 “We chose LulzBot because the Mini and TAZ printers can produce production-ready components even while running twenty-four hours a day, seven days a week,” Justin Sinichko, hardware developer at Viget’s Boulder, Colorado, USA office said.
 “The parts we produce satisfy two needs: quick turn, production ready parts, and low-volume, cost effective parts as an alternative to rapid injection-molding.”

-Viget used a LulzBot Mini and a LulzBot TAZ 6 with a FlexyDually tool head to 3D print custom power supply mounts, pcb standoffs, washers, gaskets, and weatherproof enclosures for this impressive display.
+Viget used a LulzBot Mini and a LulzBot TAZ 6 with a FlexyDually tool head to 3D print custom power supply mounts, pcb standoffs, washers, gaskets, and weatherproof enclosures for this 3D printed light sculpture.
 Underground, below the reeds, data is processed via a network of nodes.
 Each chain of five nodes receives power and data, and each of the 35 nodes control 10 motion sensor-equipped reeds that respond to passersby, with dynamic, layered effects.

 “We're able to design very specific solutions that can be implemented in real-time and alongside a natural product development cycle,” Sinichko said.
 The particular challenges the Lightwalk project addressed included durability and theft-proofing: the installation needed to be robust enough to survive outdoors while able to stand up against would-be college pranksters.